-- localFilePath (str) the path to the local file that will be uploaded to the job store. - jobStoreID (str) the id of a job, or None.
+- localFilePath (str) the path to the local file that will be uploaded to the job store.
+The last path component (basename of the file) will remain associated with the file in the file store, if supported, so that the file can be searched for by name or name glob. - jobStoreID (str) the id of a job, or None.
 If specified, the may be associated with that job in a job-store-specific way.
 This may influence the returned ID. - cleanup (bool) Whether to attempt to delete the file when the job whose jobStoreID was given as jobStoreID is deleted with jobStore.delete(job).
 If jobStoreID was not given, does nothing.

-- ConcurrentFileModificationException if the file was modified concurrently during an invocation of this method - NoSuchJobException if the job specified via jobStoreID does not exist writeFileStream (jobStoreID=None, cleanup=False)
+- ConcurrentFileModificationException if the file was modified concurrently during an invocation of this method - NoSuchJobException if the job specified via jobStoreID does not exist writeFileStream(jobStoreID=None, cleanup=False, basename=None)